stat6250-s17/course-questions-wiki/week-06/README.md

 [Course Textbook Chapter 12, Problem 2]

-* *Question (aalshehry−stat6250):* What the main difference between using SET and Merge statements in DATA step?
+* *Question (aalshehry−stat6250):* What is the main difference between using SET and Merge statements in DATA step?

 [Course Textbook Chapter 12, Problem 3]

-* *Question (aalshehry−stat6250):* What is the default oreder of output obsevations when SET statement is used to combine two datasets?
+* *Question (aalshehry−stat6250):* What is the default oreder of the output obsevations when SET statement is used to combine two datasets?